digitalerase/deployer-extended-database/README.rst

               ]
           ])

 6) Add "db_databases" var for all other hosts.
-For example for live host it can be:
+For example for production host it can be:
    ::

-      host('live')
+      host('production')
           ->setHostname('my-server.example.com')
           ->setRemoteUser('deploy')
           ->set('deploy_path', '/var/www/myapplication/')